Maxakipust/id_pos/README.md

 | Global  | 0               | 50                |
 | Context | 100             | 50                |

 Next we tried to extend the vocabulary of the model since we don't have a ton of training data.
 We did this by taking untagged identifiers and creating a weighted graph where each node is a word and each weight between word x and y is how many neighbors x shares with y.
 Then we used the chinese whispers graph clustering algorithm to identify clusters of related words, or words that could possibly be used interchangeably.
 Then we could search through each cluster for words that we know the emission probabilities of, and assign the emission probability of each word in the cluster to the probabilities of the known word.
+This resulted in an accuracy of 95%

 Next we tried to use a similar approach with dense word embeddings.
 We trained a word2vec model on our untagged identifiers.
 Then we searched for words that were similar to known words.
 We could then extend the probabilities to the new words.
+This resulted in an accuracy of 93%

 Both of these methods take a while to run since we have so many untagged identifiers.